MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

   ```

 > [!WARNING]
-> Since the `$` character is used in string expansion, you will must use
+> Since the `$` character is used in string expansion, you must use
 > literal strings or escape the `$` character.
 >
 > ```powershell